Spark conversations with a sophisticated edge

 Signs of a Clogged Vent

 Luckily, if you watch for particular signs, you’ll know when your dryer vent needs to be cleaned.
 A clogged vent will reduce the efficiency of your dryer, leading to noticeably increased drying time.
 If your clothes, especially heavy towels, are hot and wet when they should be finished drying, it’s a sure sign your vent is clogged.
 You may also notice that the outside of your dryer is hot to the touch or find water on the floor.
 Finally, the lint screen may be free from lint.
 If the dryer is not circulating air properly, it will not remove lint from clothing.
 You may find lint on your clothes or around the dryer door instead of in the lint trap.
-Even if you don’t see any signs of a clogged vent, you should clean out the system once a year to reduce fire risk.
+Even if you don’t see signs of a clogged vent, you should clean the system yearly to reduce fire risk.
 [3]

 Even if you don’t see any signs of a clogged vent, you should clean lint out of the vent pipe every three months and have your dryer cleaned regularly by a professional.
+The cost of professional cleaning can vary, but it’s a worthwhile investment in home safety.
 [4]

 Cleaning Your Dryer Vent